alokme123/Voila-/README.md

 A simple place for all your recipes

 ### What does it do?
-Contains a Custom Cell TableView with Recipe Details, and when clicked you go to a WebView with the URL of that RecipeUO
+Contains a Custom Cell TableView with Recipe Details, and when clicked you go to a WebView with the URL of that Recipe

 ### What did I learn?